-In Tourism, Corporate Social Responsibility (CSR) is a self regulating business model that helps tour operator (a company) to become socially accountable to itself, its stakeholders, and the public.
-It can make a significant contribution towards sustainability and development.
-By practicing corporate social responsibility, a tour operator become conscious on every kind of impacts they have on all aspects of society including economic, social, and environmental.
-To engage in CSR implies that, in the normal course of business, a tour operator is working in manner that upgrades society and the environment, instead of contributing adversely to them.
+In Tourism, Corporate Social Responsibility (CSR) is a self-regulating business model that helps tour operators (a company) to become socially accountable to itself, its stakeholders, and the public.
+It can make a significant contribution to sustainability and development.
+By practicing corporate social responsibility, a tour operator becomes conscious of every kind of impact they have on all aspects of society including economic, social, and environmental.
+To engage in CSR implies that, in the normal course of business, a tour operator is working in a manner that upgrades society and the environment, instead of contributing adversely to them.

-CSR is a general strategy through which a tour operator achieves a balance of economic, environmental and social imperatives as well as addressing the expectations of investor and partner.
-CSR is becoming increasingly important in tourism industry, since there is the need that a organization takes their responsibility for the impacts created by their actions and contribute to sustainable development.
+CSR is a general strategy through which a tour operator achieves a balance of economic, environmental, and social imperatives as well as addressing the expectations of investor and partner.
+CSR is becoming increasingly important in the tourism industry since there is the need that an organization takes responsibility for the impacts created by its actions and contribute to sustainable development.

-We commit for developing, operating and marketing tourism in a sustainable manner and make a positive contribution to the natural and cultural environment, which produce benefits for the host communities, and which do not put risk at their future livelihood.
+Our travel packages are targeted at enhancing the wellbeing & betterment of the people at the individual or societal level without any return.
+We commit to developing, operating, and marketing tourism in a sustainable manner and make a positive contribution to the natural and cultural environment, which produce benefits for the host communities, and which do not put the risk at their future livelihood.

 We engage in the responsible use of natural and cultural resources; the minimization of pollution and waste; the conservation of landscapes, biodiversity, and cultural heritage; fair and responsible treatment of employees, suppliers, and guests; fair use of local products and services; as well as involvement and cooperation with local communities so as to improve the quality life of local people.